 The legislation, policies and guidelines listed below are applicable to the current project with regard to avifauna.
-The list below, although extensive, is not exhaustive and other legislation, policies and guidelines may apply in addition to those listed below (Error!
-Reference source not found.).
+The list below, although extensive, is not exhaustive and other legislation, policies and guidelines may apply in addition to those listed below.

 Table 1-1 A list of key legislative requirements relevant to these studies in the Free State